STATE PARTNERSHIP AGREEMENTS: Eligibility

 • Be designated by its State government as programmatically and administratively responsible for developing a statewide arts plan and establishing arts and cultural policy having a statewide impact.

-• Be designated as officially responsible for coordinating and administering all financial support received from the National Endowment for the Arts and the State in conjunction with the state arts agency Partnership Agreement.
+• Be designated as officially responsible for coordinating and administering all financial support received from the NEA and the State in conjunction with the state arts agency Partnership Agreement grant.

 • Have designated staff with relevant experience; a designated budget; and an independent board, council, or commission whose members serve in an advisory or policy-making capacity.